コンテンツにスキップ

 Today I would like to talk about Miura City, where I was born and raised.

-Miura City, located in the southeastern part of Kanagawa Prefecture, has a population of 40,442 (as of July 2023), the second-lowest population of any city in the prefecture.
+Miura City, located in the southeastern part of Kanagawa Prefecture, has a population of 40,442 (as of July 2023), making it the second-lowest populous city in the prefecture.

-The population peaked at 50,350 in 1993, and has been declining for the past 30 years.
-It is the only city in the prefecture designated as a "city at risk of disappearing."
+The population peaked at 50,350 in 1993, and has been declining for the past 30 years, making it the only city in the prefecture designated as a "city at risk of disappearing."

-Miura is a truly attractive town, but in my opinion it is not being promoted well and is not reaching the demographic who find it attractive.
+Miura is a truly attractive town, but in my opinion it has not been promoted well and is not reaching the demographic that finds it attractive.

-Before I talk about the charms of Miura City, I'd like to talk about the disappointing parts of Miura.
+Before talking about the charms of Miura City, I would like to mention some disappointing aspects of Miura.

-It would be suspicious to list only the benefits, and just like humans, cities always have good and bad sides that coexist.
+It would be suspicious to list only the benefits, and just like humans, cities always have both good and bad sides coexisting.

-The biggest disadvantage is the lack of transportation.
-For tourism, it is advertised as being "nature that can be reached in 90 minutes from the city center," but 90 minutes is quite far in real life.
+The biggest drawback is the lack of transportation.
+For tourism, it is advertised as being "nature that can be reached in 90 minutes from the city center," but in reality, 90 minutes is quite a long way.

 ②I can't buy apparel